 Morgan is an Express middleware library that examines HTTP requests and logs details of the request to an output.
 It is one of the most popular Express middleware libraries with over 8,000 GitHub stars and more than 9,000 npm libraries dependent on it.
 GitHub reports that Morgan is used by at least 3.6 million repositories.

 This guide explains the Morgan library’s code to help you understand how it works under the hood.
-This is helpful if you have experience with Express and you are interested in understanding the inner workings that produce Morgan log lines.
+This is helpful if you have experience with Express and you're interested in understanding the inner workings that produce Morgan log lines.
 An understanding of closures in JavaScript is helpful for this guide but not necessary.

 Table of Contents